AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-identity-providers.md

 <a id="opIdIdentityProviders_Get a List of all Groups on an Identity Provider"></a>

 Returns a list of groups that matches the query string on an identity provider that supports advanced integration, such as Azure Active Directory.
-The prerequisite is that the identity provider must have already consented to sharing access to its directory with the Data Hub tenant.
+The prerequisite is that the identity provider must have already consented to sharing access to its directory with the tenant.
 The consent grants User.Read.All and GroupMember.Read.All permissions to the Data Hub tenant.

 <h3>Request</h3>